 Neil Penny, Ed.D, M.S., OTR/L

-Dr. Penny worked for fifteen years in a variety of psychiatric and behavioral health settings.
+Dr. Penny worked for fourteen years in a variety of psychiatric and behavioral health settings.
 In addition to clinical positions, he held the positions of Director of Occupational Therapy at Philadelphia State Hospital and Director of Therapeutic Activities at Eastern Pennsylvania Psychiatric Institute.
-He has provided consultation for occupational therapy services to hospitals and community agencies, and has been actively involved in the clinical education of students.
-Dr. Penny’s areas of clinical specialty include: the use of occupation to help people with severe and persistent mental illness, the use of group treatment modalities; the application of Allen’s Cognitive Disabilities Model, and Social Skill’s training in the treatment of mental illness.
+He has provided consultation for occupational therapy services to hospitals and community agencies and has been actively involved in the supervision of students during level I and level II fieldwork.
+Dr. Penny’s areas of clinical specialty include: the use of occupation to help people with severe and persistent mental illness, the use of group treatment modalities, the application of Allen’s Cognitive Disabilities Model, and Social Skill’s training in the treatment of mental illness.
 He has additional research interests in the area of attitudes towards people with mental illness, health care ethics, moral reasoning, and moral distress.